 History of the Bookmaker

-In 1845, a law was passed which restricted all forms of gambling to the racetrack, preventing gents from meeting for a (public) game of cards with a wager at stake.
-The government had grown concerned about the hobby and decided to enforce a ‘no cheating rule’ to make wagers into full-blown contracts!
-This law was punishable by up to two years in jail – meaning an end to the shysters at the racetracks.
+In an effort to discourage gambling, the Gaming Act 1845 was introduced, which restricted all forms of gambling to the racetrack.
+The government had grown concerned about the hobby and decided to enforce a ‘no cheating rule’ to make wagers into full-blown contracts.
+This law was punishable by up to two years in jail – meaning an end to racetrack shysters.

-The largest step towards gambling as we know it today came in the 1960s with the introduction of the brick and mortar bookies, meaning that bookmaking was no longer restricted to the track.
-This opened up a large market of betting into other mainstream sports like football, rugby and cricket.
+A major development in the history of bookmakers, which took a step towards the way we know it today, was the introduction of brick and mortar bookies in the 1960s.
+Now that bookmaking was no longer restricted to the track, it had a dramatic change within the industry and opened up a large market, particularly in other mainstream sports betting, such as football, rugby and cricket.

-And when it comes to setting a high-rolling example you can’t look much further than two of the biggest names in bookmaking.
-In 2005, Fred Done of Betfred bookmakers made a bet that his boyhood team, Manchester United, would finish higher than Chelsea in the league.
-Unfortunately as Chelsea romped to a record points total on their way to the title, Fred had to pay up to rival bookmaker– Victor Chandler!
+Although not all have been so lucky, when in 2005, Fred Done of Betfred bookmakers, bet that his boyhood team, Manchester United, would finish higher than Chelsea in the league.
+Unfortunately, as Chelsea romped to a record points total on their way to the title, Fred had to pay up to rival bookmaker.

 The internet has had a huge influence on how bookmakers operate today.
 The availability of gambling online has developed majorly throughout recent years and has revolutionised the history of the bookmaker.
 Online gambling has a major impact in today's bookmakers market which consists of a large percentage of their overall business.

 Punters can now check and compare the latest odds of sporting events and place bets in a matter of seconds on desktop or on mobile while on the go.
 Online bookmakers offer many betting options such as casino and sports betting.
 Here at Bookmakers you can be sure to find a wide range of casino games and sports bets.